JustCallMeDavid/booklist/README.md

 - One Up On Wall Street: How To Use What You Already Know To Make Money In The Market (Peter Lynch)
 - You Can Be a Stock Market Genius: Uncover the Secret Hiding Places of Stock Market Profits (Joel Greenblatt)
 - Beating the Street (Peter Lynch)
+- Richer, Wiser, Happier: How the World's Greatest Investors Win in Markets and Life (William Green)
 - The Most Important Thing - Uncommon Sense for the Thoughtful Investor (Howard Marks)
 - Winning the Loser's Game (Charles D. Ellis)
 - Security Analysis (Benjamin Graham, David Dodd)